I just bought a new gas station. How do I register the tanks?

-UST owners / operators are required to be in compliance with all UST requirements such as leak prevention (corrosion protection and spill and overfill), leak detection, and financial responsibility.
+UST owners / operators are required to be in compliance with all UST requirements such as, but not limited to, leak prevention (corrosion protection and spill and overfill), leak detection, and financial responsibility.

 Are there UST registration fees?

 Yes, fees are invoiced annually and if not paid in the past are retroactive to 1988.
 The current fee is $90 per tank per year for UST registration and $5 dollars per tank for the groundwater protection program.
 There is also a 50% late fee for fees not paid within 30 days of the due date.
 When fees are paid, a certificate of registration will be mailed to the UST owner.
 Those who deliver product to an UST are required to verify the UST owner has a valid certificate to operate and has proof of financial responsibility.

 Does West Virginia have a trust fund to provide financial responsibility and clean-up releases from the tanks?